great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 - You know your Snowflake password.

 ### Connect to a Snowflake Data Asset

-Create a Data Asset to define the data you want GX Cloud to access within Snowflake.

 1. In GX Cloud, click **Data Assets** > **New Data Asset**.